Skip to main content

 • Be enrolled, or accepted for enrollment at UC Davis, and be in regular attendance in an undergraduate program

-• Maintain Satisfactory Academic Progress (SAP) in coursework while under the program
+• Maintain Satisfactory Academic Progress, or SAP, in coursework while under the program

 • Not owe a refund on a federal or state educational grant